oVirt/ovirt-site/source/release/4.4.5/index.md

 Result: When installing/ reinstalling host, reboot is enabled by default (can be disabled by the administrator)

+#### VDSM

+ - [BZ 1899583](https://bugzilla.redhat.com/1899583) **[RFE] Allow Live update of network filter's parameters**

+   Feature: Allow live update of vnic filter parameters

+Reason: Better user experience: if live update is not available the user has to unplug and re-plug the vnic after an update.

+Result: When adding\deleting\editing filter parameters of a VM's vnic in engine, they are applied immediately on the device on the VM.

 #### oVirt Engine Data Warehouse

  - [BZ 1887149](https://bugzilla.redhat.com/1887149) **[RFE] VM Disk stats should contain IOPS stats**

+   Feature:

+Collect VM disks IOPS stats to DWH database

+Reason:

+Allow users to view VM disks IOPS stats

+Result:

+VM disks IOPS stats are now saved to DWH database and aggregated to hourly and daily data.

 ### Bug Fixes